1st Airborne Division (United Kingdom): England

 By August the division was still waiting to be deployed, but now plans envisioned using them as part of a larger force.
 Operation Transfigure involved the division, the 52nd (Lowland) Infantry Division, the US 101st Airborne Division, and the 1st Polish Parachute Brigade landing at Rambouillet St Arnoult, to close the gap between Orléans and Paris.
 Operation Axehead, using the same force, was to seize the bridges over the River Seine in support of 21st Army Group.
 Operation Boxer, with the same force, was to seize Boulogne and assault V1 flying bomb sites.

 Near the end of the month, Operation Linnet, with the same units as before, was formulated to seize crossings over the Escaut.
 Operation Infatuate, drawn up in early September, involved the entire I Airborne Corps landing in Belgium to trap the retreating German armies in the Scheldt estuary, as well as aiming to threaten Antwerp.

 Finally, in September, there was Operation Comet, in which the division's three brigades were to land in the Netherlands and each capture a river crossing.
 The first of these was the bridge over the River Waal at Nijmegen, the second the bridge over the River Maas at Grave, and the last was the bridge over the River Rhine at Arnhem.
 Planning for Comet was well advanced when on 10 September the mission was cancelled.
 Instead, a new operation was proposed with the same objectives as Comet but to be carried out by three divisions of the First Allied Airborne Army.

 Arnhem

-Operation Market Garden was an airborne assault by three divisions in the Netherlands in September 1944, including the British 1st and the American 82nd and 101st, to secure key bridges and towns along the expected Allied axis of advance.
+Operation Market Garden was an airborne assault by three divisions in the Netherlands in September 1944, including the British 1st and the American 82nd Airborne Division and 101st Airborne Division, to secure key bridges and towns along the expected Allied axis of advance.
 Farthest north, 1st Airborne, supported by the 1st Polish Parachute Brigade, landed at Arnhem to secure bridges across the Nederrijn.
 Initially expecting an easy advance, XXX Corps, under Lieutenant General Brian Horrocks, to reach the airborne force at Arnhem within two to three days.

-1st Airborne landed some distance from its objectives and was quickly hampered by unexpected resistance, especially from elements of the 9th SS and 10th SS panzer divisions.
+The 1st Airborne Division landed some distance from its objectives and was quickly hampered by unexpected resistance, especially from elements of the 9th SS and 10th SS Panzer Divisions.
 Only a small force was able to reach the Arnhem road bridge, while the main body of the division was halted on the outskirts of the city.
 Meanwhile, XXX Corps was unable to advance north as quickly as anticipated and failed to relieve the airborne troops.

 After four days, the small British force at the bridge was overwhelmed and the rest of the division became trapped in a pocket north of the river, where they could not be sufficiently reinforced by the Poles, or by XXX Corps when it arrived on the southern bank.
 After nine days of fighting, the shattered remains of the airborne forces were eventually withdrawn south of the Rhine.
 1st Airborne lost 8,000 men during the battle and never saw combat again.